 What Is VoIP — And Why Is It Ideal for Business?

 Simply put, VoIP is an internet telephone.
 Rather than use the traditional method of transmitting calls via circuits, voice over internet protocol allows for calls to be transmitted via the internet, sending data in packets.

 The primary advantage to businesses using VoIP systems is cost.
 It’s considerably less expensive to set up and maintain a system over the internet than it is to install, wire, and maintain a traditional system.
 VoIP takes advantage of the existing internet connection, keeping costs down.

-In addition to cost reductions, though, VoIP also offers greater flexibility for business, and more importantly, the option to add features that often come with major upcharges or complex installations on traditional systems — features that are vital to presenting a professional image that helps your business grow.
+In addition to voip phone system cost reductions, though, VoIP also offers greater flexibility for business, and more importantly, the option to add features that often come with major upcharges or complex installations on traditional systems — features that are vital to presenting a professional image that helps your business grow.